KotDCG/KotDCG.github.io/King of the Dead.md

 - Royal cards cost 10.
 - The Newcomer costs 7 - buying it is a gamble!
 Any cards used for purchasing from the Parade are discarded to the player’s card immediately.

-Any number of cards can be purchased on a turn, however, a card’s value cannot be split to buy multiple cards.
-Cards from the Parade are purchased one at a time, and cards played to purchase that card are discarded before buying the next.
-Any remaining balance does not hold over.

 _Note: The Parade restocks at the end of a round.
-It may happen that a player at the end of the round has no cards to buy.
+A player at the end of the round might have no cards to buy.
 Sorry._

 ### Jokers